Thursday, June 16, 2005

 When last we saw Batman on the big screen, the Caped Clooney had just dispatched a neon-blue Arnold Schwarzenegger, been joined by Alicia Silverstone as Batgirl, and was ready for more camped-out, grotesquely over-the-top adventures.

-BATMAN BEGINS for the first time makes us privy to the breadth and depth of Bruce Wayne’s journey, from the death of his parents in a random act of street violence to his emergence as a solitary force for justice in the crime-wracked alleyways of
+Batman Begins for the first time makes us privy to the breadth and depth of Bruce Wayne’s journey, from the death of his parents in a random act of street violence to his emergence as a solitary force for justice in the crime-wracked alleyways of a decaying city.
+At its core, Batman Begins asks what makes Bruce Wayne tick?
+What drives him to don the likeness of a flying rodent and dish out punishment to street thugs?
+It is about the distinction between justice and vengeance.
+This dichotomy is what ultimately occupies the film’s thematic and moral center.

 Bale, the fourth actor to don the black rubber suit on the big screen, electrifies from his very first scene, steadily and assuredly anchoring the film for the entirety of its 2 hours-and-change running time.
 This is a stark contrast from earlier entries, which saw the oversized personalities and scenery-chewing antics of everyone from Danny DeVito as the Penguin to Tommy Lee Jones as Two-Face to Uma Thurman as Poison Ivy effectively make Batman an occasionally-glimpsed guest star in his own movies.
 In a further welcome move, Nolan has also stacked the supporting roles with a veritable who’s-who of award-winning talent, creating a treasure trove of rich relationships and character interaction for the audience to invest in.